eclipse-kuksa/kuksa-databroker/doc/kuksa_analysis/kuksa_use_cases.md

 **Priority:** High

 **Preconditions:**
-* Provider can stablish a connection to the Vehicle Network.
+* Provider can read from Vehicle Network.

 **Special requirements:**
 * Provider publishes signal values to Databroker atomically.

 **Assumptions:**
-* There is an instance of Databroker up and running.
 * Provider has a list of valid signals with their ids(int32) that are present on Databroker.

 **Postconditions:**